-At Kayo, we pride ourselves on being research and data led.
+At Kayo Digital, we pride ourselves on being research and data led.
 It is crucial to help us determine and meet your users’ very individual needs.
 Read on for an insight into the process and why it is an important investment.

 Once a project has been given the green light, we request a follow-up meeting with you.
 Your valuable expertise helps us to understand more about your business and the market that you operate within.
 Stakeholder interviews will also be held at this initial stage if appropriate.
 I then continue the research process, informed by these findings.

 What is researched and what impact does it have on my website?